simonw/pygotham-packaging/README.md

 A more comprehensive version of these notes can be found on my blog: [How to build, test and publish an open source Python library](https://simonwillison.net/2021/Nov/4/publish-open-source-python-library/)

+**There is a more modern way of doing this** using `pyproject.toml` instead of `setup.py`.
+This [tutorial on Packaging Python Projects](https://packaging.python.org/en/latest/tutorials/packaging-projects/) from the PyPA shows how to do this in detail.

 ## Packaging a single module

 I started out by creating a new `pids` package using [this code](https://github.com/CAVaccineInventory/vial/blob/main/vaccinate/core/baseconverter.py), which I have copied-and-pasted into several different projects over the years.